Fueling Creative Leaders Trailblazers Dancers Musicians Artists Fashionistas Architects Writers Filmmakers Curators Designers Performers Technologists

-The Global Arts Prize celebrates cultural organizations spearheading an innovative approach to the relevance of arts in our time.
-Each year, $60,000 USD is awarded between two initiatives — regardless of size, location, or focus area — for their contributions to the future of the cultural sector.
+The Global Arts Prize celebrates artists and creative ventures spearheading an innovative approach to the relevance of arts in our time.
+Each year, $60,000 USD is awarded between two winners — regardless of size, location, or focus area — for their contributions to the future of culture.

 Open to the World